Skip to main content

 Determine the incident priority using this matrix:

-For incidents rated P2, P3, and P4:
+For incidents rated HIGH, MODERATE, and LOW:

 Please reference the Resolution timeline below and then move onto STEP TWO.

-For incidents rated P1:
+For incidents rated CRITICAL:

 FIRST: Determine whether the incident priority is correct.
 If the priority should be downgraded, adjust the incident priority level and document your reasoning on the incident.